mounaiban/muteacle/README.rst

 Weakness in Handling Unicode-Obfuscated Text
 ********************************************
-If the text was obfuscated using alternate glyphs, decorations such as overlapping marks or other Unicode formatting features (see *Lunicode* for an example), the exact form has to be used for the verification to succeed.
+If the text was obfuscated using alternate glyphs, decorations such as overlapping marks or other Unicode formatting features (see `Lunicode.js
+<https://github.com/combatwombat/Lunicode.js>`_ for examples), the exact form
+has to be used for the verification to succeed.

-Unicode obfuscation may be used by adversaries as an effective circumvention technique to frustrate verification.
-A proposed mitigation would involve preprocessing the text to normalise its representation to de-obfuscate it before its witnessing.
+Unicode obfuscation may be used by adversaries to frustrate verification.
+A proposed mitigation would involve preprocessing the text to de-obfuscate it by cleaning it up before its witnessing.

 Can I Run The Unit Tests?
 =========================